diegomics/jATG/3.gc_telo/README.md

 This analysis generates a diagram of the scaffolds showing the GC%, the telomeric signal, and the gaps across its length.

-The GC content may be correlated with underlying rates of recombination through GC-biased gene conversion.
-Telo blabla

 ## Output:
 ```
 [OUT_DIR]